Jake Leschyshyn

-Jake Leschyshyn (/lɛˈsɪʃʌn/ leh-SIH-shuhn; born March 10, 1999) is an American-born Canadian professional ice hockey centre for the Rochester Americans of the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).
-He was drafted with the 62nd pick by the Vegas Golden Knights in the 2017 NHL entry draft and has played for both the Golden Knights and the Rangers in the NHL.
+Jake Leschyshyn (/lɛˈsɪʃʌn/ leh-SIH-shuhn; born March 10, 1999) is an American-born Canadian professional ice hockey centre for HIFK Hockey of the Liiga.
+He was drafted with the 62nd pick by the Vegas Golden Knights in the 2017 NHL entry draft and has played for both the Golden Knights and the New York Rangers in the National Hockey League (NHL).

 As the son of former Colorado Avalanche player Curtis Leschyshyn, he started his hockey career in Colorado by participating in local hockey from 2004 to 2011.
 He would then play in amateur hockey as a member of both the Red Deer Rebels and Saskatoon Blazers.
 In his junior career, he played for the Regina Pats and Lethbridge Hurricanes in the Western Hockey League (WHL), where he served as captain for the Pats.

 As a member of the Golden Knights, he played for their AHL affiliates, the Chicago Wolves and Henderson Silver Knights.
 In October 2021, Leschyshyn made his NHL debut with the Golden Knights and scored his first NHL goal a month later.
 In 2023, the Rangers claimed Leschyshyn off waivers from the Golden Knights, and he has since played for both the Rangers and their AHL affiliate, the Hartford Wolf Pack.